acashmkj/SecuBit/README.md

   - No. The only fees you pay are the standard bitcoin miner fee for each transaction.

-- Why did we build SecuBit Wallet?

-  - For your donations and to compete for [this bounty](https://bitcointalk.org/index.php?topic=279249.msg2983911#msg2983911).
-Help support us if you like SecuBit Wallet!

-- How can I help?
-  - Help by using and contributing to SecuBit Wallet.
-The more people we have using it the faster we can find and fix bugs and improve the experience.
-Once we are sure SecuBit Wallet is safe and secure we can move it to the Mainnet.
-Donations are also much appreciated!

 ## Developers

 ##### Build Stand-alone Web App